SushmaRamakrishna/Python_Javascript/app/readme.md

 https://developer.okta.com/blog/2018/12/20/crud-app-with-python-flask-react

-JavaScript application using React in the front-end and we are also going to build a ReST API written in Python which is going to persist.
+JavaScript application using React in the front-end and a ReST API written in Python which is going to persist.

-Flask to help you to quickly put together a ReST API.
+Flask to help put together a ReST API.

 A few things you will need: